kamalbuilds/sonic-clout/docs/getting-started/connecting-wallet.md

 - Never share your seed phrase or private keys with anyone
 - Consider using a hardware wallet for larger holdings
 - Disconnect your wallet when not using the platform
+- Use wallets with native Sonic support for best security

 ## Next Steps